greenkeytech/gkt-util/README.md

 }
 ```

 Then set your build system for this repo by `Tools-> Build System -> Mocha`.
-You can now press `Command or Ctrl + B` to run tests!
+You can now press `Command or Ctrl + B` to run tests with the results outputting on the editor console!

 Other editors should have similar options, PR to show this steps on different editors/IDE is encouraged.

 ## Contributing